perSEVERE-5962/robotTemplate/README.md

-Robot code for the 2019 Season
+Robot code for the 2020 Season

-Destination: Deep Space
+Infinite Recharge